Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step8.md

 After running Ansible, your new config should rollout and Nginx should be restarted.

 1\.
-To test this, include the IP address and domain that you’ve been using to the bottom of the `/etc/hosts` file, on your host machine (not your VM):
+To test this, include the IP address and domain that you’ve been using to the bottom of the `/etc/hosts` file, on your host machine:

 <pre class="file" data-filename="/etc/hosts"><blockquote>
-192.168.33.20 book.example.com
+<IP> book.example.com
 </blockquote></pre>

 # REPLACE